Kakadu & Arnhem Land

 Hotel: Mercure Kakadu Crocodile Hotel, Kakadu.

 Included Meals: Lunch

-There is an early start this morning as you travel by 4 Wheel Drive vehicle into Arnhem Land and the Mikinj Valley.
-Travel through spectacular scenery including sandstone outcrops, escarpments, forests and floodplains.
+There is an early start this morning as we travel by 4 Wheel Drive vehicle into Arnhem Land and the Mikkinj Valley.
+We travel through spectacular scenery including sandstone outcrops, escarpments, forests and floodplains.
 Learn about traditional land ownership, bush skills and ‘bush tucker’.
 View Aboriginal rock art in its natural state.
 Most tours are accompanied by an Aboriginal Guide.
-In the late afternoon return to Darwin, where your Short Breaks concludes.
-(Airport transfer is an additional cost.)
+In the late afternoon return to Darwin (Airport transfer is an additional cost.)

 Included Meals: Lunch